carmelo0x99/carmelo0x99.github.io/_posts/2020-03-20-docker_in_depth.md

 <a name="scratch"></a>
 ### Images from scratch
 So far we've always started from pre-built images whose contents was unknown until we'd run them.
-There's an alternative way to building custom images and that's starting from _scratch_.</br>
+There's an alternative way to building custom images and that's starting from _scratch_.

 This approach entails downloading the filesystem first, then adding our customizations on top of it.
 Alpine is a very convenient distribution since it's mini root filesystem is very limited in size:
 ```
 user@laptop $ curl -O http://dl-cdn.alpinelinux.org/alpine/v3.11/releases/x86_64/alpine-minirootfs-3.11.5-x86_64.tar.gz